linkedin/dustjs/docs/api.md

 #### Contexts

-    dust.Context.base(object)
+    dust.makeBase(object)

-Manufactures a `dust.Context` instance, with its global object set to `object`.
+Manufactures a `dust.Context` instance with its global object set to `object`.

     context.get(key)